Welcome to Dr. Kate Kraus Brilakis' Learning Portal

 diastolic = bottom number

-they also have channel proteins that allow ions and small molecules to pass directly between adjacent cells which allows fast and synchronized movement of action potentials from cell to cell.
+they also have channel proteins that allow ions to pass directly from one cell to another so the

 WBCs